 Master of Fine Arts Programme in Film

-Through existing exchange programmes with the Film University Babelsberg Konrad Wolf in Berlin, Germany and the Film and Television Department at The Wits School of Arts, University of the Witwatersrand in Johannesburg, South Africa, there are possibilities to study part of the programme abroad.
-We encourage and expect you to take advantage of the many opportunities we provide and to actively participate in events organized in the Film unit, including film festivals, public talks, exhibitions, and conferences.
+There are possibilities for study abroad experiences through existing exchange programes with the Film University Babelsberg Konrad Wolf in Berlin, Germany and the Film and Television Department at The Wits School of Arts, University of the Witwatersrand in Johannesburg, South Africa.
+We encourage and expect students to take advantage of the many opportunities provided and to actively participate in events organized in the Unit, including film festivals, public talks, exhibitions, and conferences.

 Get to know teachers and other staff at the Film, Photography and Literary Composition Unit.